nyarbin/splits-happen/HOWTO.rst

 benjamin.e.reis@gmail.com

-Written in D because I initially misread the scoring rules to be more complex than they actually are, which would have made a single-pass computation much harder, and because testing and debugging is much more straightforward in D than in python, the language I would usually turn to for a simple calculator-type program.
+Written in D because I initially misread the scoring rules to be more complex than they actually are, which would have made a static typing system and simple structs very useful, and because testing and debugging is much more straightforward in D than in python, the language I would usually turn to for a simple calculator-type program.
+While I was able to write a relatively simple single-pass algorithm, I ultimately stuck with D because of the simplicity of testing.

 The four tests specified in README.md have been set up to run on D's built-in unit testing feature;
 unit testing and related code would not compile for a production build.
 With a more complicated